chaochaoachao/project-google-analytics-data/README.md

 [App link](http://analyticsproject2020-03-27.appspot.com/)

-This foldler directory in app engine should look like the following
+This folder directory in app engine should look like the following
 ![appengine](/image/appengine.PNG)

-**Steps:**
+**Stages:**

 Stage I work:

 1. Used flask(python) to build an interactive web app,  deployed on Google App Engine